bitoven-dev/joystreamtelegrambot/README.md

 ### Notes

-I've just started to learn programming (JS), so any suggestion or PR is greatly appreciated 😁
+I've just started to learn programming (JS), so any suggestions or PR is greatly appreciated 😁